Fundamental regions for non-isometric group actions: Applications

 \begin{proposition} For a locally compact topological space $X$ consider $X\times \R$ with the product topology and let $\mathrm{pr}_\R:X\times \R\to \R$ be the projection onto $\R$.
 If $\phi$ is a homeomorphism of $X\times \R$ such that

-then $X\times (0,c)$ is a finitely self adjacent fundamental region for the action of the group $\<\phi\>$ and so the quotient $X\times \R/\<\phi\>$ is compact if and only if $X$ is compact. \end{proposition} \begin{proof} We define
+then $X\times (0,c)$ is a strongly locally finite fundamental region for the action of the group $\<\phi\>$.
+In particular, then the quotient $X\times \R/\<\phi\>$ is compact if and only if $X$ is compact. \end{proposition} \begin{proof} We define